nushell/nupm/DESIGN.md

 * doc generation
 * test running
 * benchmark running
-* configuration (do not add until we really need something to be configurable, keep it minimal)
+* configuration (do not add until we really need something to be configurable, keep it minimal, case study of a project with minimal configuration: https://github.com/psf/black)